soynomm/farm/README.md

 ### Example content file

-All of the content files in **Farm** are Markdown files.
+The content files in **Farm** are Markdown files.
 That means they have a file name of `example.md`.
 They can be in any directory you want (you can specify it) and they contain YAML metadata.
 An example of a Farm file is the following (probably a familiar format if you've used Jekyll before):

 ```
 ---